mborne/git-manager/README.md

 # git-manager

-## Description

-CLI helpers to manage hosted git repositories.
+CLI helpers to manage a set of git repositories :

-## Use cases

-* Backup remove and self-hosted repositories (gitlab, gogs, github)
+* Retreive and backup hosted GIT repositories (gitlab, gogs, github)
 * Performs some basic checks (ex : README.md is available)

 ## Usage